manojxshrestha/c-programming/README.md

 }
 ```

-3. Program to calculate the area of a rectangle using user input:
+**3. Program to calculate the area of a rectangle using user input:**

 ```
 #include <stdio.h>